ia-toki/tcframe/docs/topic-guides/grading.rst

 The verdict of each test case will be shown.
 The verdict will be one of the following:

-Accepted (AC)
+Accepted
+    The output produced by the solution is correct.

+OK [points]
-    The output produced by the solution matches.
+    The output produced by the solution is partially correct with the given points.

-Wrong Answer (WA)
+Wrong Answer
-    The output produced by the solution does not match.
-The diff will be shown, truncated to the first 10 lines.
+    The output produced by the solution is incorrect.
+By default, the diff will be shown, truncated to the first 10 lines.

-Runtime Error (RTE)
+Runtime Error
     The solution crashed or used memory above the limit, if specified.

-Time Limit Exceeded (TLE)
+Time Limit Exceeded
     The solution did not stop within the time limit, if specified.

-Internal Error (ERR)
+Internal Error
     Custom scorer (if any) crashed or did not give valid verdict.

 The verdict of each subtask will be also shown.
 The verdict of a subtask is the worst verdict of all verdicts of test cases that are assigned to it.
 Here, RTE is worse than WA, and WA is worse than AC.